 The data above show that as the amount of Epolene® wax increases, all physical properties also increase to produce a harder, more durable candle wax.
 To further explain how Epolene® improves paraffin wax, micrographs are presented below.

 Paraffin Wax - 1% Epolene

 Paraffin Wax - 3% Epolene

-In the images above, the white areas are crystalline material and the black areas are amorphous material.
-As more Epolene® is added to the paraffin wax the large crystalline and amorphous areas become smaller and more uniform.
-This increased uniformity is the cause of improvement of physical properties like hardness, tensile strength, and elongation.
+In the images above, the white areas are crystalline material, and the black areas are amorphous material.
+As more Epolene® is added to the paraffin wax, the large crystalline and amorphous areas become smaller and more uniform.
+This increased uniformity is the cause for improvement of physical properties like hardness, tensile strength, and elongation.

-Epolene® polymers, specifically Epolene® C-15, can be blended with low quality paraffin wax in relatively low dosage to dramatically improve the performance of the wax in candle formulations.
-The improved physical properties of candle wax modified with Epolene® results in high quality candles with:
+Epolene® polymers like Epolene® C-15 can be blended with low-quality paraffin wax in relatively low quantities to improve the performance of the wax in candle formulations dramatically.
+The improved physical properties of candle wax modified with Epolene® result in high-quality candles with: